zaufi/kate-cpp-helper-plugin/README.md

 * Do incremental reindexing on view change and/or inactivity timeout
 * Add a way to analyze and show to a user what exceptions are possible at some particular point (function/method body/call) -- so user may add an apropriate `try`/`catch` block
+* That (possibly) would be nice to have `#ifdef`/`#else ifdef`/`#else` blocks as inlined tabs inside a text buffer/view.
+So, depending on particular definitions the code (view) will activate a corresponding tab automatically (and still allows to switch to others and/or add some new branches).

 See Also